JulianSchubel/JulianSchubel/README.md

 - 👋 Hi, I’m @JulianSchubel
 - 👀 I’m interested in ...
-Numeric/Scientific, low-level and high performance computing
+Numeric/Scientific, low-level (as close to the machine as I can get) and high performance computing
 - 🌱 I’m currently learning ... c, c++, rust, x86 Assembly
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...